rollup/rollup/cli/help.md

---failAfterWarnings         Exit with an error code if there was a warning during the build --sourcemapExcludeSources   Do not include source code in source maps --sourcemapFile <file>      Specify bundle position for source maps --no-stdin                  do not read "-" from stdin --no-strict                 Don't emit `"use strict";` in the generated modules --strictDeprecations        Throw errors for deprecated features --systemNullSetters         Replace empty SystemJS setters with `null`
+--failAfterWarnings         Exit with an error code if there was a warning during the build --sourcemapExcludeSources   Do not include source code in source maps --sourcemapFile <file>      Specify bundle position for source maps --stdin=ext                 Specify file extension used for stdin input - default is none --no-stdin                  Do not read "-" from stdin --no-strict                 Don't emit `"use strict";` in the generated modules --strictDeprecations        Throw errors for deprecated features --systemNullSetters         Replace empty SystemJS setters with `null`